tuohybuoy/BI_Guardrails_Project/README.md

 # The BI Guardrails Project
 ### *Harnessing inferential statistics to make charts more useful*
-Part 1 of ?: Percentage Bar Charts
+Part 1 of ?: The Percentage Bar Chart Tool
 ----------------------------------

 [Interact](https://tuohybuoy.shinyapps.io/uiuc_grade_explorer_with_inferential_guardrails) with the current application at [rstudio.shinyapps.io](https://rstudio.shinyapps.io).